ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Search Recipes by Nutrients

 Find a set of recipes that adhere to the given nutritional limits.
-All the returned recipes will have macro nutrients within the calories, protein, fat, and carbohydrate limits.
+You may set limits for macronutrients (calories, protein, fat, and carbohydrate) and/or many micronutrients.

 ### Example
 ```csharp